Using the LiveRecorder tool¶

 signal is used internally by LiveRecorder and cannot

 be reliably delivered to the target process.
-If you need to temporarily stop
+To temporarily stop the process

-the target process while it is being recorded you can instead use the
+while it is being recorded, use the SIGTSTP

 signal.